trisulnsm/dinodoc/trisuldocs/docs/ug/ui/elements.md

 This section contains a quick overview of the user interface elements.
 Besides the already explained user layout and admin layout elements, Trisul provides other essential interactive elements like Buttons, Forms, Search box, Tooltips and more.
 Lets dive in and explore where you can find all these user friendly elements in the Trisul dashboards and modules and how you can interact with them.

-## Analysis Forms

-These forms have a blue top bar throughout the app.

-- You can collapse the form for analysis results.
-- You can expand the form to tweak your analysis.
+## Hide/ Show Search Form

+Throughout the app, forms featuring a distinctive *Hide/ Show search form* button on the top blue bar providing a consistent and intuitive interface for analysis and configuration.

 In the sample form below, you can notice the *Hide* button on the top right corner.
+Click on the button for hide or show search form.

 ![](images/dashboards/hidesearchform.png)

+- **Collapse Form**
+Click to minimize the form, hiding its contents and allowing you to focus on analysis results.
+This is ideal for when you want to view more data or focus on other aspects of the app.
+- **Expand Form**
+Click to restore the form to its full height, revealing its contents and enabling you to refine your analysis parameters.
+This is useful when you need to adjust settings or tweak your analysis.

 *Figure: Analysis Form Showing Hide Button*